TD142/thomas-daley-capstone-client/README.md

 Runs project in development mode on http://localhost:3000

-(Please note if you wish to use this app with the development server download from below). https://github.com/TD142/thomas-daley-capstone-server
+(Please note the server for this project must be started first). https://github.com/TD142/thomas-daley-capstone-server

+API calls made to http://localhost:8080

 # Interacting with the App.